 To date, all of our product sales and inventory purchases have been denominated in U.S. dollars.
 We therefore have not had any foreign currency risk associated with these two activities.
 The functional currency of all of our entities is the U.S. dollar.
 Our operations outside of the United States incur operating expenses and hold assets and liabilities denominated in foreign currencies, principally the New Taiwan Dollar and the Chinese Yuan Renminbi.
-Our results of operations and cash flows are, therefore, subject to fluctuations due to changes in foreign currency exchange rates.
-Given that the operating expenses that we incur in currencies other than U.S. dollars have not been a significant percentage of our total revenue, we believe that the exposure to foreign currency fluctuation risk from operating expenses is insignificant at this time.
+Our results of operations and cash flows are, therefore, subject to fluctuations due to changes in foreign currency exchange rates, and certain currency exchange rates, such as the exchange rate between the Chinese Yuan Renminbi and the U.S Dollar, have been especially volatile in the recent past.
+Given that the operating expenses that we incur in currencies other than U.S. dollars have not been a significant percentage of our total revenue, we believe that the exposure to foreign currency fluctuation risk from operating expenses is not material at this time.
 As we grow our operations, our exposure to foreign currency risk could become more significant.
 To date, we have not entered into any foreign currency exchange contracts and currently do not expect to enter into foreign currency exchange contracts for trading or speculative purposes.